-Futureproof Your Business | Part One: Technology and People
+Futureproof Your Business |Part One: Technology and People

-Futureproofing your organisation against upcoming challenges and obstacles is essential to protect your business interests and aid continued growth.
+Futureproofing your organization against upcoming challenges and obstacles is essential to protect your business interests and aid continued growth.
 By acting today for a brighter tomorrow for your business, you can protect against any threats or changes that come your way.
 You have a powerful tool at your fingertips to help you ready your business for the future in the form of technology, but are you using your IT to its full potential?

-This article is the first instalment in a three-part series exploring how changes made to your current IT practices and systems can support the triple bottom line of your business: people, planet and profit, for a prosperous future.
+This article is the first installment in a three-part series exploring how changes made to your current IT practices and systems can support the triple bottom line of your business: people, planet and profit, for a prosperous future.

 People, both your customers, suppliers and employees alike, are integral to any business and make up a third of a company’s triple bottom line: people, planet, profit.
 Supporting, improving and advancing this bottom line is vital to ensure a successful business future.
 However, many companies fail to consider how technology can enhance these aspects of business to aid growth.

 High-quality, fast, and efficient IT systems and equipment boost employee and customer satisfaction, improve lead generation and support better communication.
-Technology can also play an integral role in attracting and retaining talent for your organisation, as well as enhancing the role of HR in your business operations.
+Technology can also play an integral role in attracting and retaining talent for your organization, as well as enhancing the role of HR in your business operations.

-Without the people who support your organisation, you would not have a business at all.
+Without the people who support your organization, you would not have a business at all.
 Looking after your employees and customers is essential for business survival and future development.
 To futureproof your business, it is essential that you focus on the people behind the business, those putting in the work, yourself included, and those bringing in finance.